MrDham/OpenTheremin_V4_with_MIDI/README.md

 Manipulation of "Rod antenna MIDI CC" and "Loop antenna MIDI CC" is not error proof.
 MIDI newbies should be advised to change their value in MUTE mode.

-Default configuration is: Register = Center, Timbre = 1st Waveform, Channel = MIDI Channel 1, Note Lifecycle = Aftertouch off/Legato on/Pitch Bend on, Pitch bend range = 2 Semitones, Volume trigger = 0, Rod antenna MIDI CC = None, Loop antenna MIDI CC = 7-Volume.
+Default startup configuration is: Register = Center, Timbre = 1st Waveform, Channel = MIDI Channel 1, Note Lifecycle = Aftertouch off/Legato on/Pitch Bend on, Pitch bend range = 2 Semitones, Volume trigger = 0, Rod antenna MIDI CC = None, Loop antenna MIDI CC = 7-Volume.

+You can also save your own favourite startup configuration in EEPROM (see CALIBRATION) so as it persists after Power OFF ON cycle.

 MUTE CAPACITIVE BUTTON: